Wednesday, 13 November 2024

 and calls on the government to open appropriate tracts of applicable national parks at suitable times to recreational hunters to increase opportunities for Victoria’s burgeoning recreational deer-hunting community to engage in their chosen outdoor recreation.

 I will just quickly run through it.
-Deer hunting is a premier activity in Victoria, with 48,000 licences for stalking and hound hunting, and there are about 220,000 people with a shooters licence in Victoria, so whilst deer hunters are a growing cohort, there are a lot of people that do enjoy shooting as well as hunting.
-The Shooters, Fishers and Farmers Party are always advocating for public land being for the public and for expanding use as long as it is appropriate, so we do not obviously support any new national parks, though I will note the ones that we were are going to fight were promised some time ago but it has been such a long time I do not see why we are at it at the moment.
+Deer hunting is a premier activity in Victoria, with 48,000Â licences for stalking and hound hunting, and there are about 220,000Â people with a shooters licence in Victoria, so whilst deer hunters are a growing cohort, there are a lot of people that do enjoy shooting as well as hunting.
+The Shooters, Fishers and Farmers Party are always advocating for public land being for the public and for expanding use as long as it is appropriate, so we do not, obviously, support any new national parks, though I will note the ones that we are going to fight were promised some time ago, but it has been such a long time I do not see why we are at it at the moment.

 There has been a lot of conjecture about how much shooting and hunting do or do not inject into the economy, but in the last study it was over $200 million into the economy.
 That is not chump change; that is a fair whack, basically, of expenditure that is completely by choice.
 About 69 per cent of that $200 million – roughly $140 million, bearing in mind I am a politician, not a mathematician – goes to quite a struggling part of this state, and that is the rural and regional economy. $140 million might not seem a lot to a chamber where we talk in tens or hundreds of millions or billions, but 140 million bucks to, say, the servo up at Kerang or 140 million bucks for a motel out in the north of the state or the east of the state – not that there are any ducks in Gippsland, of course –

 Jeff BOURMAN: It is an ongoing joke, Mr Erdogan.
 But that sort of money means a lot to a lot of people.
 Discretionary income is the key to this.
-It is not a job, it is something people do.
+It is not a job; it is something people do.
 They spend this money by choice; they spend this money on upgrading their stuff by choice.
 Hunting of course has been in the human DNA since the day we were either created or crawled out of the primordial ooze, depending on your view on life, but we have been doing it.
-Some people hunt in supermarkets; I suggest more people should hunt in public land, where it is appropriate.
+Some people hunt in supermarkets; I suggest more people should hunt on public land, where it is appropriate.

 Getting down to how many deer are removed from the environment, this is where the opposition to these sorts of things gets kind of weird.
 Hunters remove about 140,000 deer from the Victorian environment.
-This is not shooting things as a cull, this is not being paid by someone to do it; this is people who spend their own money to willingly go out and remove the deer from the environment and generally eat as much as they can carry out.
-Obviously, some people will go deep into the wilds and carry out as much as they can: say, a full-sized sambar stag – you can get up to 80 kilos or thereabouts of usable meat from them.
+This is not shooting things as a cull and this is not being paid by someone to do it; this is people who spend their own money to willingly go out and remove the deer from the environment and generally eat as much as they can carry out.
+Obviously, some people will go deep into the wilds and carry out as much as they can – say, a full-sized sambar stag.
+You can get up to 80 kilos or thereabouts of usable meat from them, and that is a lot to be trying to carry 10 kilometres over mountainous territory, but generally people will take what they can.
+If you are lucky enough to shoot one that is near a car, generally a whole lot more gets used.

 Culling programs cannot compete.
 Helicopter gunships fly around at hideous expense and generally use semiautomatic rifles, which we are not allowed to have as recreational hunters, and they shoot the deer.
 But they shoot them to stop them.
-At a recent inquiry in New South Wales one of my colleagues Robert Borsak was asking questions of the bureaucrats up there, and it can take up to 15 shots to shoot a deer or a horse-sized object from a helicopter.
-That ain’t humane in no-one’s book.
+At a recent inquiry in New South Wales one of my colleagues, Robert Borsak, was asking questions of the bureaucrats up there, and it can take up to 15 shots to shoot a deer or a horse-sized object from a helicopter.
+That ain’t humane in anyone’s book.
 Most on-the-ground hunters go for one shot, one kill.
 I have seen plenty of instances where that is the case.
-Occasionally wounding is an issue, and I always suggest people practice more.
+Occasionally wounding is an issue, and I always suggest people practise more.
 Going to a range is not just a thing to do on a spare day.
 If you are a hunter, you should at least up your proficiency – there is no such thing as being too good a shot.
 But most hunters pride themselves on getting the kill done as humanely as possible.
 After all, hunting is not necessarily about just killing the animal.
 It is walking out there, it is being in nature, it is camping, it is spending time with friends and family and it is using public land in the way it was intended to be used.

 We look at what we have got going around now, and there are opportunities.
 Opportunity knocks every once in a while, and I believe that whilst public land is a conversation we are having, we should look and think about this practically.
 The practicality is that we are removing deer from the environment.
 National parks as they stand, even where you can hunt deer, present quite some problems.
 If you are out hunting a deer and you see a feral cat go past or a feral dog – not a dingo, but a feral dog – or any other thing that has been declared a pest, you cannot shoot it.
 If you shoot the pest animal while you are in a national park and get caught, you will lose your licence and be charged even though you can hunt a deer, which also torpedoes the idea of making deer a pest unless you want to shoot less of them.

-It does make me wonder why the Invasive Species Council and the Victorian National Parks Association and all their co-tenants at 60L spend so much time trying to have deer declared as a pest, when it will actually mean less will be hunted, less will be shot and less will be removed from the environment.
+It does make me wonder why the Invasive Species Council and the Victorian National Parks Association and all their co-tenants at 60L spend so much time trying to have deer declared a pest, when it will actually mean less will be hunted, less will be shot and less will be removed from the environment.
 If they were true to their names, they would be more about getting as many removed as they could – not just, ‘I don’t like people hunting them because, God forbid, they might enjoy it.’
 If you do it as a job, it is okay, but if you enjoy it, it is not good, so I do not know what happens if you enjoy your job.

+But it gets down to the problem then of ideology.
 Ideology is one of the biggest hurdles to good public policy, when you just have a mindset and you will not think outside that mindset.
 We all have it to a degree.
 I have my ideology.
 Everyone here has their ideology.
 But we should always, always think outside the square.
-I will give the Animal Justice Party one thing – at least they are always consistent.
+I will give the Animal Justice Party one thing: at least they are always consistent.
 They do not want anything hunted, they do not want anything shot, they do not like culls and they do not like recreational hunting or for anything that was moving to be eaten.

 Deer hunting brings income into the regions and urban areas.
-There are gun stores, there are camping stores and there is obviously petrol.
+There are gun stores, there are camping stores and there is, obviously, petrol.
 Site transporters are still somewhat on the horizon; we cannot just transport ourselves wherever we want.
 It delivers protein to the hunter and their family.
-They know where it is has been from paddock to plate.
+They know where it has been from paddock to plate.
 They have actually done it, something we cannot say for supermarket meat.
 The part I enjoy the most is just getting the hell out of town.
 You can get out there.
 You spend a lot of time walking around.
 Maybe you get to actually shoot at an animal and complete the hunt, but a lot of the time it is just being there.
 It is being out; it is being miles from anywhere and, if you are lucky, out of phone coverage.
 You wonder why this would not be supported by everyone, except as I said Animal Justice.
 They have always got a thing.
-I do not like being nice to Animal Justice, but in fairness, at least they are consistent.
+I do not like being nice to Animal Justice, but in fairness at least they are consistent.

-So I think we should investigate whether we can get recreational hunters into more appropriate existing national parks at appropriate times to reduce the number of deer.
+I think we should investigate whether we can get recreational hunters into more appropriate existing national parks at appropriate times to reduce the number of deer.
 It increases the fiscal input into the regions, gets more people away from devices and gets more people out into nature, not just watching it on TV like others.

 Katherine COPSEY (Southern Metropolitan) (16:03): I thank Mr Bourman for bringing this motion today, but the Greens will not be supporting it.
 This is just a blatant ploy to get access to more and more public land for the benefit of a very small group of Victorians who like to shoot and kill animals.
 Not content with locking people out of Victoria’s wetlands for months of the year to shoot ducks, now the shooting lobby wants to lock us out of more of our national parks.
 If families wanted to go for a bushwalk in a national park, would the onus be on them to work out which part of the national park was off limits for that day or month because of the risk of bullets flying around?
 Maybe they would be required to wear a hi-vis vest in order to not be shot while trying to enjoy the peaceful connection with nature that our national parks provide.
 Hundreds of thousands of Victorians use our national parks daily, weekly and monthly.
 One of the joys is that people know that these parks are protected.
 They can simply arrive and choose their pastime of pleasure – walking, orienteering, birdwatching, camping, swimming or picnicking.

 Rather than giving open slather to hunters in more of our national parks, the government should be urgently removing deer from the Wildlife Act 1975 to reflect their true status as an invasive pest species.
 It is ridiculous that deer are protected under the Wildlife Act.
 The reason that this act now protects invasive feral deer as game animals is pressure from the shooting lobby.
+Last year Labor had the perfect opportunity to address this issue in the Victorian Deer Control Strategy, and instead once again they caved in to pressure from the shooting lobby, which has a vested interest in continuing populations of deer at high levels so that they can shoot at them.

 And before we hear pathetic excuses from the shooting lobby that they are part of the solution to the deer problem, it is abundantly clear that amateur hunters are completely not up to the task of getting rid of this major feral animal problem that they through their lobbying have in fact assisted in creating.
 Amateur hunters have done little to manage populations across areas in which they are already allowed to shoot – demonstrable when we see how much the deer populations are increasing.

 Deer are an invasive species.
 They do cause damage to our environment and they do cost farmers, community and the state a fortune.
-They should be declared as pests under the Catchment and Land Protection Act 1994.
+They should be declared pests under the Catchment and Land Protection Act 1994.
 Now, the Minister for Environment recently provided an answer to a question on notice that half of these species of deer that are common – chital, rusa, wapiti and sika deer – are undergoing review of their classification to determine whether they should be classified as pest animals under the act.
 We will continue to ask questions about this and also about other species, such as hog, red, sambar and fallow, and whether their classifications are suitable for review.
+The solution to the deer problem is not locking Victorians out of their own national parks because there are bullets flying around.
+The Greens will not be supporting this motion today.

 John BERGER (Southern Metropolitan) (16:06): I rise to contribute to Mr Bourman’s motion, which relates to deer hunting across Victoria, and I want to say from the outset that the Allan Labor government supports this motion.
 On a personal level I am particularly pleased with this motion and its aims.
 In particular this motion moves that:

-(1) deer hunting is the premier hunting activity in Victoria, with over 48,000 game licences held for the express purpose of hunting deer, both by stalking and hound hunting;
+(1) deer hunting is the premier hunting activity in Victoria, with over 48,000Â game licences held for the express purpose of hunting deer, both by stalking and hound hunting;

-(2) recreational deer hunting contributes over $200 million a year to the Victorian economy and provides round 2000 jobs, with 69 per cent of hunter expenditure coming from regional Victoria;
+(2) recreational deer hunting contributes over $200Â million a year to the Victorian economy and provides around 2000Â jobs, with 69Â per cent of hunter expenditure coming from regional Victoria;

 (3) recreational deer hunting is the dominant below-snowline use of the Alpine National Park and the revenue from hunting tourism is vital to several regional communities;

-(4) Victoria’s recreational hunters kill around 140,000 annually, most of them female and most of them on public land;
+(4) Victoria’s recreational hunters kill around 140,000 deer annually, most of them female and most of them on public land;

 (5) the recreational deer harvest in Victoria dwarfs that of government-sponsored control programs, all whilst providing triple bottom line benefits to the state;